MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Related Work

+\paragraph{LLM/VLM for Embodied Autonomous Machines} Large Language Models (LLMs) and Vision-Language Models (VLMs) have become core components in embodied AI, spanning domains like autonomous driving and robotic manipulation.
+In driving, early methods focus on scene understanding using closed-source models such as GPT-3.5 and GPT-4V~\cite{mao2023gpt,sha2023languagempc,wen2023road}.
+LLM-Driver~\cite{chen2024driving} treats LLMs as multi-task learners predicting both descriptions and control commands.
+With the rapid development of multi-modal models like LLaVA~\cite{liu2023llava,liu2023improvedllava,liu2024llavanext}, recent efforts leverage large-scale annotated datasets~\cite{shao2024lmdrive,sima2023drivelm,wang2024omnidrive}.
+LMDrive and OmniDrive align features from tailored visual encoders~\cite{zhai2023sigmoid,li2023blip} to LLMs, while DriveLM~\cite{sima2023drivelm} builds a Graph VQA dataset on nuScenes~\cite{nuscenes2019} and Carla for reasoning and trajectory prediction.
+DriveMoE~\cite{yang2025drivemoe} further introduces MoE-based routing for multi-camera input and behavior-specific modules.

+In robotic manipulation, the focus is shifting from modular pipelines to generalist end-to-end policies.
+OpenVLA~\cite{kim2024openvla} directly fine-tunes VLMs to predict actions from vision-language input.
+Later models such as CogACT~\cite{li2024cogact} and TraceVLA~\cite{zheng2024tracevla} integrate diffusion-based policy modules and visual trace prompting.
+Pi0~\cite{black2410pi0} replaces end-to-end decoding with a separate action expert trained via flow matching.
+While these approaches improve generalization, they still rely on domain-specific fine-tuning for complex tasks.
+Altogether, LLM/VLM-driven frameworks are enabling more scalable embodied AI, though challenges remain in adapting to diverse environments and tasks efficiently.

+\paragraph{Multimodal Mixture-of-Experts} Mixture-of-experts architectures with sparse activations of experts provide a possible way to scale up LLMs with high efficient training and inference.
+In the transformer based architectures, one promising way is to substitute feed-forward network (FFN) layers with sparse MoE layers~\cite{shazeer2017outrageously,zoph2202st,fedus2022switch}.

-\paragraph{Multimodal Mixture-of-Experts} MoE-LLaVA~\cite{lin2024moe} build lightweight VLMs using MoE and gain comparable performance on various visual understanding tasks with less half parameters. \cite{Chen_2023_ICCV} automatically determines the number of activated experts for each task, avoiding the laborious manual tuning of optimal model size. \cite{yun2024flex} proposed to flexibly incorporate arbitrary modality combinations while maintaining robustness to missing data.
+MoE-LLaVA~\cite{lin2024moe} builds light weight VLMs using MoE and gain comparable performance on various visual understanding tasks with fewer parameters. \cite{Chen_2023_ICCV} automatically determines the number of activated experts for each task, avoiding the laborious manual tuning of optimal model size. \cite{yun2024flex} proposes to flexibly incorporate arbitrary modality combinations while maintaining robustness to missing data.
 The router specializes in handling fewer modality combinations by assigning the Top-1 gate to the expert corresponding to the observed modality combination.
-Med-MoE~\cite{jiang2024moe} introduced a lightweight framework for multi-modal medical task, and addressing both discriminative and generative needs in medical.
-They proposed to pre-train the rooter and apply domain-specific expert fine-tuning.
-Modality-aware MoE~\cite{lin2024moma} divides experts into modality-specific groups (one group for text, one for vision) so that each group can focus on the features of its modality while still allowing cross-modal interactions in shared layers.
+Med-MoE~\cite{jiang2024moe} introduces a lightweight framework for multi-modal medical tasks, addressing both discriminative and generative needs in the medical domain.
+They proposed to pre-train the router and apply domain-specific expert fine-tuning.
+Modality-aware MoE~\cite{lin2024moma} divides experts into modality-specific groups (one group for text, one for vision).
+Each group can focus on the features of its modality while still allowing cross-modal interactions in shared layers.